openhab/openhab-docs/configuration/items.md

 String Livingroom_Light_Connection "Livingroom Ceiling Light [MAP(error.map):%s]" <myerror>
 ```

-Take note, that the Transformation used in the `Livingroom_Light_Connection` Item doesn't effect the needed state specific items.
-The icon matches "myerror"; the match is not based upon the contents of the `error.map` file

 On the filesystem, the following icon files are provided by the user:

 | File name              | Description                                                        |